eminaomasa/energy_usage_prediction/README.md

 9. Extreme Gradient Boosting (XGBM)
 10. Adaboost

 To reduce the parameter turning time, we first checked each model’s R2 score in a default setting, and then for the top-performing models, we did hyperparameter tuning with a grid search.
-Following this method, we picked Light GBM as our final model (see Figrue 1).
+Following this method, we picked Light GBM as our final model (see Figure 1).

 **Figure 1: R2 scores for 10 models**